 A typical scenario is a shared house with multiple bedrooms for rent.
 A landlord could rent out each bedroom to different people.
 Then everyone has access to common areas, like the kitchen and living room.
 Bathrooms might be assigned.

-On the flipside, you have legal autonomy from your roommates.
-A tenant sharing a common space is only responsible for their own tenancy obligations.
+Thinking about getting into this kind of arrangement?
+Ask yourself how you feel about living with strangers — as you will have little to no control over who your roommates will be.
+On the flipside, you will only be responsible for your own tenancy obligations.
 For example, if one roommate doesn’t pay rent on time, there are no consequences for the other roommates.

 Working out disputes

 Disputes and interactions between you and the landlord are covered by the Residential Tenancy Act.
-But if you have a disagreement with another co-tenant, you’ll have to sort it out directly with them.
+But if you have a disagreement with another tenant, you’ll have to sort it out directly with them.
 If you want to take legal action, this usually means going to the Civil Resolution Tribunal (instead of the Residential Tenancy Branch).

 A tenant and an occupant can live together in a rental unit as roommates.
 With this set-up, only the tenant has a relationship with the landlord.
 In contrast, the occupant lives in the rental unit but rents from the tenant (not the landlord).
 You can think of it like a chain of relationships: